Gray's paradox: Gray's flawed assumption

 It is important to acknowledge the fact that a swimmer does not have to spend energy to overcome drag all through its muscle work; it is also assisted by the thrust force in this task.
 Their research also shows that defining drag on the body is definitional and many definitions of drag on the swimming body are prevalent in literature.
 Some of these definitions can give higher value than the muscle power.
-However, this doesn't lead to any paradox because higher drag also means higher thrust in the power balance equation, and this does not violate any energy balance principles.
+However, this does not lead to any paradox because higher drag also means higher thrust in the power balance equation, and this does not violate any energy balance principles.